-Marriage trends are changing; increasingly people are getting married later in life and remarrying, often bringing children and significant assets to the partnership.
-It is therefore unsurprising that many couples are now choosing to protect their interests before legally tying the knot.
+Marriage is changing.
+Increasingly, people are getting married later in life and remarrying, often bringing children and significant assets to the partnership.
+Naturally, many couples now choose to protect their interests before legally tying the knot.

 A pre-nuptial agreement is a document which set out how pre-marriage assets, property, inheritance, and existing arrangements for children will be preserved and arranged in the event the couple choose to divorce or separate later on.